tharusha0010/Corporate_Financial_RAG/README.md

 > **Scope:** Enterprise-grade intelligent retrieval and synthesis of corporate financial data (e.g., Annual 10-K reports)

 A full-stack, production-grade Retrieval-Augmented Generation (RAG) system designed to accurately answer complex queries based on corporate financial documents.
 The system uses a **Hybrid Search Pipeline**, a **Cross-Encoder Reranker**, and a locally hosted LLM via OLLAMA to ensure high-precision data retrieval and complete data privacy.
-It also includes scientific evaluation using the **RAGAS framework**.

 ---